Best Tent Stove For Winter Wood Burning Camping

 A cylinder stove is simply that the shape of the stove is a cylinder, versus the other standard rectangular tent stove shape.
 A cylinder stove is designed to expand and contract more evenly than other shapes of stoves.
 Additionally, the ashes settle into the bottom, keeping them off the tent floor.

 As with many of our reviews, our different “bests” can often be interchangeable.
 Such is the case for our cylinder stove pick.
 We like the Camp Chef Alpine Heavy Duty Cylinder Stove for its brand recognition and durability.
-This stove has heated many wall tents in hunting camps across the globe, is excellent for teepee or bell tents, and is a standard glamping stove!

 Camp Chef Cast Iron Wood Stove